informalsystems/hermes/guide/src/tutorials/local-chains/gaia.md

 # Install Gaia

-The script to start the chains requires gaia to be installed.
+For `gm` to start the chains, it requires gaia to be installed.

 > __NOTE__: This assumes you have `Golang` programming language installed on
 > your machine.
 If not, please ensure you install before proceeding.
 See